-When we kicked off Performance Based Facebook™ ads last year, we mostly attracted an audience of veteran FB marketers.
+When we kicked off Performance Based Facebook™ ads in 2016, we mostly attracted an audience of veteran FB marketers.

 Facebook ad campaigns are the number one way to grow and scale a business in today’s highly competitive digital market.
 Facebook ads produce success because Facebook has mastered two critical elements of digital marketing: reach and targeting.
 Facebook simply reaches a better audience though its laser-sharp targeting.

 6 out of 10 persons you will sell this year will have a Facebook account.

 80% of those are active on Facebook within any 28-day attribution window.

 This means that with the right Facebook ad campaigns, you could present your brand to one half of the people on the planet within days.
 There has never been anything like this in the history of advertising.